How to Calculate Statutory Sick Pay (SSP)

 Statutory Sick Pay (SSP) is a legal requirement for all employers, providing eligibility requirements are met by the relevant employee.
 There may be times when you need to calculate SSP manually, and here we explain how to work out sick pay and what needs to be considered and factored into the process.

-There are a few eligibility conditions that must be met before SSP can be processed.
+There are a few eligibility conditions that must be met before paying SSP.
 Employees do not need to ‘claim’ SSP, as it should be paid by default by an employer, providing they meet the criteria and follow company procedure, which usually involves submitting a sick note from a doctor.

 If Class 1 National Insurance contributions are paid to your employees, the below criteria are relevant to your business.